 Counseling and leadership career opportunities in mental health facilities and more.

 ** Speak with a dedicated financial aid counselor to explore all your financial aid and funding options.

 * Time to degree completion is an estimate, not intended as a guarantee, and can vary based on many case-by-case factors.

-The Master of Science in Clinical Mental Health Counseling is designed to provide students with comprehensive preparation for professional practice as a counselor through rigorous coursework and carefully supervised practical experiences in field settings.
-The program integrates mental health counseling theories and approaches, principles and practices of diagnosis, evidence-based treatments, and strategies for referral, prevention, and advocacy to meet the needs of diverse clients.
-Graduates will be prepared to assume a variety of positions in the counseling field and be equipped to model the highest standards and ethics of the profession.
+Keiser’s Master of Science in Clinical Mental Health Counseling provides comprehensive preparation for professional practice as a counselor in several career settings, from private practice to rehabilitation facilities.
+Students apply insights from classroom instruction in carefully supervised practical experiences in the field.
+Core coursework integrates mental health counseling theories and approaches, principles and practices of diagnosis, evidence-based treatments, and strategies for referral, prevention, and advocacy to meet the needs of diverse clients.

-To receive a Master of Science in Clinical Mental Health Counseling, students must earn 60 graduate semester credit hours.
-Fifty-four of the program hours must be completed through Keiser University.
-Program requirements are as follows:
+To receive a Master of Science in Clinical Mental Health Counseling degree, students must earn 60 graduate semester credit hours.
+Curriculum includes:

 |Foundations of Counseling||3.0 credit hours|